NEW: Jury concludes sixth day of deliberations

 When the foreman responded, “Sounds like a great idea,” the judge ordered the court record to reflect that at least six jurors nodded, signaling that they would like all of the exhibits.

-Edwards is charged with accepting illegal campaign contributions, falsifying documents and conspiracy to receive and conceal the contributions.
+Edwards, a former presidential nominee, is charged with accepting illegal campaign contributions, falsifying documents and conspiring to receive and conceal the contributions.
 The charges carry a maximum sentence of 30 years in prison and a $1.5 million fine.

 Prosecutors said Edwards “knowingly and willingly” accepted almost $1 million from two wealthy donors to hide former mistress Rielle Hunter and her pregnancy, then concealed the donations by filing false and misleading campaign disclosure reports.